Ecuador wouldn’t usually rate high on a list of top offshore destinations.

 Once you’ve held legal residency in this country for those three years, you’re eligible to apply for naturalization.
 Again, the process is straightforward, nothing more than a matter of paperwork.

 The even better news is that you can expect to be approved for citizenship in less than a year… and without taking a test.
 Most countries require at least a basic test on the country’s history, geography, politics, etc., in the local language.
-Again, that’s not the case in Ecuador.
+That’s not the case in Ecuador.

 Once you’re an Ecuadorean citizen, you can liquidate the investment you made to obtain residency.

 The other benefit of obtaining citizenship is that it means you can eliminate the time requirement that comes with residency in this country.
-During your first year as a resident here, you can’t leave the country for more than 90 days.
+During either of your first two years as a resident here, you can’t leave the country for more than 90 days.
 After that, you can’t leave the country for more than 18 consecutive months without putting your residency status at risk.
 Become a citizen, and you can come and go as you like.

 The biggest hurdle to Ecuadorean citizenship is the required time in the country.
 You’ll need to live in Ecuador full-time for four years—three years before qualifying to apply for naturalization and then the year that it will take for your application to be processed.